 As you might expect for a set of irons in this price range, the TaylorMade RSi 1 irons are generally rated very positively.
-Most reviewers have lauded these irons for their outstanding mis-hit forgiveness, consistent ball flight and long distance.
-Check out this five-star screenshot from Amazon (which is, not surprisingly, one of the best places to buy these irons):
+You can read customer reviews on Amazon here.

-Overview and Features
+Overview & Features

 The company says that this allows for unparalleled consistency and forgiveness regardless of whether the ball makes contact low or high on the clubface, near the toe or near the heel.

 The RSi 1 irons are the first to feature what TaylorMade calls “FaceSlot Technology” in the 3-8 irons — this provides uniform flexion across the clubface and produces more consistent ball speed and distance on mis-hit shots.

 The sound and feel of the irons have been improved over past versions.
 The ball speed is kept consistently high over a larger area on the face than previous irons.